Insurance Companies

 How Insurance Companies are Increasing Profits by Paying Less in Claims

 According to this Bloomberg article, The Insurance Hoax, property and casualty insurance companies have been making record profits in the current millennium, even during a time of major natural catastrophes, such as Katrina and the California wildfires, by reducing claims payments.
 Insurers are offering lowball settlements, and if the property owners refuse, then they take them to court.
-Central to their method of reducing claims payments is the use of software for estimating the costs of claims.
+Central to their method of reducing claim payments is using software to estimate their cost.
 Colossus, developed by Computer Sciences Corporation, estimates the cost of auto accidents, including the cost of pain and suffering, and permanent disability.
 Xactimate, by Xactware Solutions, Inc., has developed software that estimates the cost of rebuilding a home.
 However, many are contending that these programs are underestimating the true costs of claims.
 Farmers Group, a subsidiary of Zurich Financial Services AG, has stopped using Colossus because of a class-action lawsuit that claimed that Colossus was underestimating the true costs of injuries.